Black Taj Mahal: Myth

 Many scholars, like Ram Nath, believe the idea of the Black Taj belongs to fiction rather than history.
 The traces which are identified as the foundations of the second Taj are actually the enclosing wall of a garden founded by Babur.
 The irregular position of Shah Jahan's cenotaph in comparison to Mumtaz Mahal's, is similar to that at the tomb of Itmad-ud-Daulah, and thus should not be of any striking significance.
 Besides, according to Islamic law, bodies are buried with their faces towards Mecca and legs towards the south, and the husband is placed on the right hand side of his wife.
 The interpretation that the cenotaph of Shah Jahan was not meant to be placed here appears to be superfluous.

 Modern excavations

-Excavations carried out in the 1990s found that they were discolored white stones that had turned black.
+Excavations carried out in the 1990s found that there were discolored white stones that had turned black.
 As some believe that a more credible theory for the origins of the black mausoleum was demonstrated in 2006 by archaeologists who reconstructed part of the pool in the Mehtab Bagh (Moonlight Garden).
 A dark reflection of the white mausoleum could clearly be seen, befitting Shah Jahan's obsession with symmetry and the positioning of the pool itself.